 Including all necessary files

-The npm package does not include a way to load assets such as CSS and image files.
-As such, you will need to explicitly load them.
-You can use any solution you feel appropriate such as
+npm does not provide a way to load assets such as CSS and image files; you need to explicitly load them.
+You can use any solution you prefer, such as

 npm run build

-See the Module Bundlers tutorials for more details.
+See the Module Bundlers tutorial for more details.